 Create your project

 The first step is to create a new Dataiku DSS Project.
-Click on the Tutorials button in the left pane, and select 101: Basic (Tutorial).
+From the Dataiku homepage, click +New Project, select DSS Tutorials from the list, and select 101: Basic (Tutorial).

 This creates the new project and lands you on the project home page.

 Key concept: project

 A Dataiku DSS project is a container for all your work on a particular activity.
 The project home acts as the command center from which you can see the overall status of a project, view recent activity, and collaborate through comments, tags, and a project to-do list.

 Let’s load our first Dataset!
 In the project home, click Import your first dataset.

 Dataiku DSS lets you connect to a wide variety of data sources.
 For this tutorial, we’ll upload to DSS the orders file you just downloaded from Dataiku’s website.
 Click on Upload your files.

 You are presented with the Upload dialog.
 Click on Add a file, select the orders.csv file you downloaded, and validate.
 The file is uploaded.

 Let’s now check if Dataiku DSS detected our CSV format correctly by clicking on the Preview button.